LOCAL (941) 924-0993

 - Passengers can become trapped in the vehicle

 Rollover accidents are some of the most complicated accidents handled by Farrow & Pulice.
-That's because rarely are rollover accidents the fault of the driver.
+That’s because rarely are rollover accidents the fault of the driver.
 Sport-utility vehicles (SUVs), minivans and light trucks are more top-heavy than vehicles on the road, which makes them prone to rollovers.
-An auto manufacturer or parts manufacturer may be responsible for a defect that leads to a rollover crash, such as a defective tire blowout or steering malfunction.
+A car manufacturer or parts manufacturer may be responsible for a defect that leads to a rollover crash, such as a defective tire blowout or steering malfunction.

 At Farrow & Pulice, we leave nothing unexamined in our pursuit of the compensation our clients deserve.
 We have access to accident reconstructionists and other experts who can closely examine the details of your rollover crash and provide testimony on behalf of the client.
 We can pore over medical records and police logs.
-We work tirelessly to hold negligent auto manufacturers and others accountable.
+We work tirelessly to hold negligent car manufacturers and others accountable.